NHAS/wag/README.md

 `Proxied`: Respect the `X-Forward-For` directive, must ensure that you are setting the `X-Forward-For` directive in your reverse proxy as wag relies on the client IP for authentication in the VPN tunnel
 `HelpMail`: The email address that is shown on the prompt page
-`Lockout`: Number of times a person can attempt mfa authentication before their account locks `NAT`: Turn on or off masquerading
+`Lockout`: Number of times a person can attempt mfa authentication before their account locks
+`NAT`: Turn on or off masquerading
-`ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp" ] `CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
+`ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp" ]
+`CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
 This talks to api.github.com
 `MFATemplatesDirectory`: A string path option, when set templates will be queried from disk rather than the embedded copies.
-Allows you to customise the MFA registration, entry, and success pages.
+Allows you to customise the MFA registration, entry, and success pages, allows custom `js` and `css` in the `MFATemplatesDirectory /custom/` directory

 `ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint